paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-055-coastal-barrier-resources.md

 ## § 3503.
 Establishment of John H. Chafee Coastal Barrier Resources System
 **(a) Establishment** There is established the John H. Chafee Coastal Barrier Resources System, which shall consist of those undeveloped coastal barriers and other areas located on the coasts of the United States that are identified and generally depicted on the maps on file with the Secretary entitled “Coastal Barrier Resources System”, dated October 24, 1990, as those maps may be modified, revised, or corrected under—

-(1) subsection (f)(3) of this section;
+(1) subsection (f)(3);

 (2) section 4 of the Coastal Barrier Improvement Act of 1990 ([16 U.S.C.
 3503](./chapter-055-coastal-barrier-resources.md#section-3503) note; Public Law 101–591); or

 (3) any other provision of law enacted on or after November 16, 1990, that specifically authorizes the modification, revision, or correction.

-**(b) System maps** The Secretary shall keep the maps referred to in subsection (a) of this section on file and available for public inspection in the Office of the Director of the United States Fish and Wildlife Service, and in such other offices of that service as the Director considers appropriate.
+**(b) System maps** The Secretary shall keep the maps referred to in subsection (a) on file and available for public inspection in the Office of the Director of the United States Fish and Wildlife Service, and in such other offices of that service as the Director considers appropriate.

-**(c) Boundary review and modification** At least once every 5 years, the Secretary shall review the maps referred to in subsection (a) of this section and shall make, in consultation with the appropriate State, local, and Federal officials, such minor and technical modifications to the boundaries of System units as are necessary solely to reflect changes that have occurred in the size or location of any System unit as a result of natural forces.
+**(c) Boundary review and modification** At least once every 5 years, the Secretary shall review the maps referred to in subsection (a) and shall make, in consultation with the appropriate State, local, and Federal officials, such minor and technical modifications to the boundaries of System units as are necessary solely to reflect changes that have occurred in the size or location of any System unit as a result of natural forces.

 **(d) Additions to System** The Secretary may add a parcel of real property to the System, if—